vanman247/Van_Engelenhoven_Resume/docs/index.md

     - Excel for spreadsheet analysis
     - 3 years of Tableau experience
     - Power BI
-    - Used R for research adn Statistical Reporting
+    - Used R for research and Statistical Reporting
     - Familiarity with HTML, and basic CSS

 - Acheivements